Kontur-Mobile/VisualFSM/README.md

 }
 ```

-In the package that contains the `Feature`, a file called `[Base State Name]AllTransitions.csv` will be generated with the following content:
+In the package that contains the `Feature`, a file called `[Base State Name]AllTransitions.csv` will be generated with lines in the manner:

 ```
-[Name of base State],,
-[Name of the first non-abstract State (can be used as a graph node)],, [Name of the first transition],[Name of the State from which the transition executes],[Name of the State to which the transition executes]
-...
-[Name of the last transition],[Name of the State from which the transition executes],[Name of the State to which the transition executes]
+[Name of the transition],[Name of the State from which the transition executes],[Name of the State to which the transition executes]
 ```

 [Example](#authfsmstatealltransitionscsv)